 1945 — Unidentified new Transfigurations teacher is hired.

-December 1956 — Unidentified Transfigurations teacher is abruptly no longer at Hogwarts for unspecified reasons, in the middle of the academic year.
+December 1956 — In the middle of the academic year, Unidentified Transfigurations teacher is abruptly no longer at Hogwarts for unspecified reasons.
 Minerva is hired as his or her replacement.

 Winter, exact year unknown (some 10 years after Riddle’s disappearance from the ww anyway) — Albus is appointed Headmaster.
 Riddle returns to request the DADA post — which he knows is now vacant.
 And when Albus wouldn’t give it to him he jinxed it so no one else would have it either.